HansMolemanPNG/hansmolemanpng.github.io/docs/kb/injection-attacks/xxe.md

 Server-Side Request Forgery (SSRF) is a web security vulnerability that allows an attacker to induce the server-side application to make requests to unintended locations.
 This can lead to unauthorized actions or access to data within the organization and provides the attacker with the ability of fingerprinting other services running internally.

+The basic SSRF payload makes the parser request an internal URL:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <!DOCTYPE foo [